 Hope you’re hungry!
 There are plenty of awesome restaurants scattered around NC State’s Main Campus, but most of the student hangouts are in four places: Western Boulevard, Hillsborough Street, Mission Valley shopping center, and Cameron Village shopping center.
 (Downtown Raleigh’s close by, too, but ain’t nobody got money for that.)

 You’ll find your fair share of fast food franchises mixed in with one-of-a-kind gems around NC State.
 So the question is, what are you in the mood for?

 This Map Solves the “Where Do You Want to Eat?”
 Question

 Craving some ice cream or a nice (affordable) restaurant?
 Stop wasting time figuring out where you want to go.
-Explore the map for a list of all the great restaurants near NC State!
+Explore the map below for a list of all the great restaurants near NC State!

 Of course, your restaurant choices aren’t just limited to off-campus places.
 There’s always on-campus restaurants in Talley Student Union and the Atrium, plus the C-Stores and Port City Javas sprinkled throughout campus.

-But there’s nothing like eating with your friends or classmates at the true NC State icons of student life, the restaurants or coffee shops that you absolutely have to taste before you graduate.
+But there’s nothing like eating with your friends or classmates at the true NC State icons, the restaurants or coffee shops that you absolutely have to visit before you graduate.

 The Student Saver’s Top Restaurant Picks

 Every college has its share of holes in the wall, budget-friendly favorites, and late-night restaurants no student can live without.
 NC State is no exception.
 When you’re picking a place to eat, don’t settle for ordinary.
 Check out these bucket list-worthy restaurants!

 NC State has been around for a while.
 You can find a few restaurants that have grown up with the campus and made a name for themselves at hands-down the best places to eat near NC State.
 Here are the current student favorites.